DaveWM/dave-martin-blog/content/posts/building-a-cli-application-in-elixir.md

 title = "Building a CLI Application in Elixir"

 +++
 In this blog post, I'll recount my experience building a CLI application in [Elixir](https://elixir-lang.org/).
 I needed to build a CLI for [Intention](https://about.i.ntention.app/), a web app for goal tracking that I wrote last year.
 The CLI wasn't very complicated - it just needed to authenticate, call a couple of HTTP endpoints in Intention's backend API, and then format the results nicely.
-This will be a fairly high level overview, if you'd prefer a more detailed step by step guide I've linked to a couple at the bottom of the page.
+This will be a fairly high level overview, if you'd prefer a more detailed step by step guide, I've linked to a couple at the bottom of the page.

 **Choosing a Language**